Kanazawa Castle Park — Complete Guide

 Most visitors to Japan’s famous castles — Himeji, Matsumoto, Osaka — encounter a single dominant keep rising above the grounds.
 Kanazawa Castle has no surviving keep.
 What it offers instead is something rarer: a castle site where three distinct historical layers — Edo-period originals, Meiji military architecture, and modern reconstructions — exist side by side on a single walkable loop.

 Three features set Kanazawa Castle apart architecturally.
 First, the stone masonry diversity: on the same walking route, you will encounter rough Nozurazumi stacking (near Ishikawa-mon), precision-fit Kirikomi-hagi (along the Kahoku-mon approach), and hexagonal Kikko-ishi (at the Ninomaru walls).
-No other castle in Japan displays all three techniques in such close proximity, and the contrast between them is visible to the naked eye once you know to look.
+No other castle in Japan displays all three techniques in such close proximity.
 Second, the lead-tiled roofs — a signature of the Maeda clan’s wealth and the reason the castle complex appears white rather than grey from a distance.
-Third, the free entry to the grounds: unlike most reconstructed Japanese castles, the majority of Kanazawa Castle Park is open at no charge, with optional paid access only for the inner buildings and garden.
+Third, the free entry to the grounds: unlike most reconstructed Japanese castles, the majority of Kanazawa Castle Park is open at no charge.

 Historical Overview of Kanazawa Castle